DahuaiHu/Hello-world/fix.md

 // git commit -a -m 'fixed the broken email address'

-changes from test1!!!
+changes from master!!!

-delete the changes for master!
+delete the changes for test1 !!!